Castle Cove

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Castle Cove has 31 active public transport stops, all of which are bus stops.
-These stops are served by 27 different routes that together facilitate 2,580 weekly passenger trips.
-The accessibility of transport in Castle Cove is rated as excellent, with residents on average being located 171 meters from the nearest transport stop.
+These stops are served by 27 different routes that collectively facilitate 2,580 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average being located just 171 meters from the nearest transport stop.
+As a predominantly residential area, most residents commute outward.
+Cars remain the primary mode of transportation, used by 86% of residents, while walking accounts for 4%.
+On average, there are 1.7 vehicles per dwelling in Castle Cove, which is higher than the regional average.

 Frequently Asked Questions - Transport